Can a pedestrian hit by a car get compensation? You’ll find out in a moment.

 Did the accident cause the pedestrian’s injury?

-The pedestrian must first show that a careless driver caused your injuries.
+In order to get a payout, the pedestrian must first show that a careless driver caused his (or her) injuries.
 Only then is the pedestrian entitled to compensation for getting hit by a car.
 The at fault driver must pay the pedestrian’s “out of pocket” medical bills.

 Your out of pocket medical bills are the bills (or portions thereof) that your first party coverage did not pay.
 This includes co-pays and patient responsibility.
 The most common type of first party coverage is health insurance.

 You are also able to recover damages for bills that your health insurance did pay.
 Your health insurance may have a lien, which you may be able to negotiate.